zar-moethu/weather-AQI-dashboard-nz-powerbi/README.md

 📂 **Project Files**

-- *Power BI Dashboard File* (Click on View Raw):
+- *Power BI Dashboard File* (Then, Click on View Raw):
   [WeatherDashboard.pbix](https://github.com/zar-moethu/weather-AQI-dashboard-nz-powerbi/blob/main/WeatherReport%20(VF).pbix)
 - *Dashboard Overview (PDF Preview)*:
   [Dashboard Overview (PDF)](https://github.com/zar-moethu/weather-AQI-dashboard-nz-powerbi/blob/main/Dashboard%20Overview.pdf)

-  **How to use this project:**
+🛠️ **How to use this project:**
 -  Refresh the Power BI dashbord file to pull the latest API data.
 This ensures you're working with real-time information.
 -  Data analysis is an ongoing process and continuous improvement and innovation are key to long-term success.
 I believe every  analyst’s journey is strengthened by an open mindset and a willingness to receive feedback.
 I welcome your thoughts, suggestions and collaboration on this project.
 -  Feel free to download, explore, and adapt it to better understand how real-time data can be modeled and visualized in Power BI.

+⚠️ **Disclaimer:**

-    ⚠️ Disclaimer: This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.
+- This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.
+- This dashboard uses WeatherAPI’s free tier, which supports up to 3-day forecasts.
+For extended forecast capabilities beyond 3 days, a premium API subscription is required.